raimilcruz/obsec-web/app/ObSecG/syntax.md

 of declassification interfaces to the moment of creating a security type.
 In the former case declassification types are taken from the attached declassification type.
-- We need to name the "method-dependent label", because in many scenarios we do not want to know who it is, however we want to constraint it.
+- We need to name the "method-dependent label", because in many scenarios despite we do not know who is, we want to constraint it.

 Let us explain how the self label works by examples.
 Recall the `String` and `StringEq` interfaces: